Choosing The Right Apple Watch Size With Skinny Wrists

 Things To Consider When Choosing Apple Watch Size

-The Apple Watch 5 Series comes with a screen that extends to the very edge of the corners, meaning that it’s not only the size of the actual watch but it does show in display size as well.
+The Apple Watch Series 8 comes with a screen that extends to the very edge of the corners, meaning that it’s not only the size of the actual watch but also shows in display size.

 This is what ultimately made me choose the 44mm size, and so far, I am very happy with my choice.

-I’m Afraid the 44mm Is Gonna Look Too Big on My Small Wrist
+I’m Afraid the 44/45mm Is Gonna Look Too Big on My Small Wrist

 One thing I have noticed is that, if you have your watch high up on your arm, it may look a bit big but moving it closer to the start of your hand greatly removes that impression.